Mysticboi/dropwizard-countries/README.md

     4. Connect to MySQL `mysql -p` use `root` for password
     5. Run the script file `source /home/create_tables.sql`
     6. You can check the database and tables were created by running `USE countries;` and `SHOW tables;`
+    7. You can stop the mysql container by running `docker stop mysql`.
+And next time you'd like to restart it, you can use `docker start mysql`
 2. (Skip this if you've done point 5 of the previous step) Once the sql instance is running, run the script `sql/create_tables.sql` in your fav sql editor or through the mysql cli to create the database and tables.
 You can also use this script to drop the tables and recreate them from scratch